intel/QAT_Engine/README.md

 setting the environment variable "QAT_SECTION_NAME".
 The conf files are located at:

-    /path/to/qat_engine/qat/config
+    /path/to/qat_engine/qat_hw_config

-The files are grouped by acceleration device(dh895xcc or c6xx or c3xxx), please choose the files appropriate to your acceleration device only.
+The files are grouped by acceleration device(dh895xcc or c6xx or c3xxx or 200xx or c4xxx or 4xxx), please choose the files appropriate to your acceleration device only.

-The files are also split into `multi_process_optimized` and `multi_thread_optimized`.
+The files are also split into `multi_process` and `multi_thread`.

-If your application runs one (or very few) processes, but has multiple threads in each process, each accessing the acceleration device, then you should pick the `multi_thread_optimized` config files.
+If your application runs one (or very few) processes, but has multiple threads in each process, each accessing the acceleration device, then you should pick the `multi_thread` config files.
 An example of this is a webserver that creates a new thread for each incoming connection.

-If your application scales by creating new processes, then you should pick the `multi_process_optimized` config files.
+If your application scales by creating new processes, then you should pick the `multi_process` config files.
 An example of this is an event driven application that runs as a single thread in an event loop.
 In this type of application it is usual for the application to create at least one new process for each cpu core you want to utilize.

-There are also similar config files for if you are using the event driven polling feature of the Intel&reg; QAT Driver contained in `multi_thread_event-driven_optimized` and `multi_process_event-driven_optimized` respectively.
+For event driven polling based application, change the parameter `Cy$nIsPolled=1` to `Cy$nIsPolled=2` for each instances($n) in the respective config file to use event driven polling support.
 Event driven config files are only supported in Linux.
 Once you have decided which config file you should use, or created your own you should follow the procedure below to install it:

-1. Stop the acceleration driver as decribed in the Section 3.4 Starting/Stopping the Acceleration software from the [Getting Started Guide - HW version 1.7 (336212)][9]
+1. Stop the acceleration driver as decribed in the Section 3.4 Starting/Stopping the Acceleration software from the Getting Started Guide available in [Intel&reg; QuickAssist Technology Driver](https://developer.intel.com/quickassist)

-2. Copy the appropriate `.conf` file to `/etc`
+2. Copy the appropriate `.conf` file to `/etc` for n number of QAT devices

-3. Start the acceleration driver as decribed in the Section 3.4 Starting/Stopping the Acceleration software from the [Getting Started Guide - HW version 1.7 (336212)][9]
+3. Start the acceleration driver as decribed in the Section 3.4 Starting/Stopping the Acceleration software from the Getting Started Guide available in [Intel&reg; QuickAssist Technology Driver](https://developer.intel.com/quickassist)
 </details>

 <details>